Pinky Anand: Other positions

-She was the spokesperson for and lead the All India Legal team of Bharatiya Janata Party (BJP).
+Anand was the spokesperson for and led the All India Legal team of Bharatiya Janata Party (BJP).
 She is Alternate Country Councillor (India) of LAWASIA.
 She is Chairperson, National Committee Law, ASSOCHAM Ladies League.
 She has received several awards for excellence in law by FICCI, Lions Club, Amity University & Bharat Nirman, PHD Chamber for Progress Harmony Development.
 She was a Core Committee member of the National Human Rights Commission.
 She is a director at the Research Foundation for Science, Technology and Ecology, an NGO in the field of environment.
 She is a member in the Board of Studies at the School of Law in KIIT University.

-She is a speaker and writer active in social issues.
-She is a well known speaker on media and international and national conferences.
-Anand lectures in universities in India and abroad and in various international and national conferences such as Women's Forum Global Meeting, Deauville, France in 2008 and Terra Madre, Turin, Italy 2008 and 2010.
-She is a Fellow of Session 433, "Women, Political Power & Next Generation Leadership" Salzburg Seminar in Austria, 2006.
+Anand was a Fellow of Session 433, "Women, Political Power & Next Generation Leadership" Salzburg Seminar in Austria, 2006.

-Currently, she is representing India in the formation of BRICS Legal Forum and serves as a member of the Indian delegation to Brazil.
+As of 2015, Anand represented India in the formation of BRICS Legal Forum and was a member of the Indian delegation to Brazil.
 She represented India at II BRICS Legal Forum at Shanghai in October 2015.
 She was a speaker at the Ladies Study Group, Kolkata at the Seminar on "Law and the Woman" in November 2015.
 She was also a Panel Speaker at Jaipur Literature Festival 2016.